This post will teach you how to identify thyroid cancer symptoms and teach you what to look out for if you suspect you have thyroid cancer.

 Hashimoto’s thyroiditis is an autoimmune condition of the thyroid gland in which your body starts to attack and destroy your own thyroid gland.

-And this condition is actually very common as well with an incidence which may be as high as 6% of the population in some areas.
+And this condition is actually very common as well with an incidence that may be as high as 6% of the population in some areas (9).

 The issue with Hashimoto’s is that it is an inflammatory disease which means that it may cause enlargement and inflammation of the thyroid gland.